mzprz/antoify/README.md

 Inspired by twitter user <a href="https://twitter.com/qdarkphoenix?lang=en">@QDarkPhoenix</a>

-Algorithm to automatically parse sentence into the style of Indonesian Dad Webapp Version available at https://antoify.herokuapp.com/
+Algorithm to automatically parse sentence into the style of Indonesian Dad <br>

+Webapp Version available at https://antoify.herokuapp.com/